Summary

 Platform offering a range of AI-powered tools to support educators in their daily tasks.

-- Pros: Interactive quizzes and custom chatbots.
-Well organised, intuitive interface.
+Interactive quizzes and custom chatbots.
+Well-organised, intuitive interface.
 Some features allow language choice.
-The AI can generate text with diacritical marks, based on chosen language.
+The AI can generate text with diacritical marks based on the chosen language.

-- Fees: Subscription required.
-There are three membership levels: A free "starter" version with limited functionality, a "pro", and a "premium" level.
+Subscription required.
+Three membership levels: a free 'starter' with limited functionality, a 'pro', and a 'premium' level.

 Super Teacher Worksheets